Persistent, intense sexual urges and hard-to-control sexual behavior are two of the most common symptoms of what some call ‘sex addiction.’

 - thinking about harming yourself or others

 Your symptoms are nonetheless real and valid.
-If you’re living with any of them, and they’re causing you and others distress, reaching out to a mental health professional can help.
+If you’re living with any of them or believe you’re addicted to sex, reaching out to a mental health professional can help.

 Consider these resources as the first step to recovery: